Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

 As a guardian of a reactive dog, I know the feeling of wishing my dog would just chill TF out.
-I’d love it if she were calm, predictable and able to handle whatever we encounter on our walks – motorbikes, running kids, other dogs, sudden noises.
+I’d love it if she were calm, predictable and able to handle whatever we encounter on our walks: motorbikes, running kids, other dogs, sudden noises.

-But here’s the thing—dogs aren’t robots.
+But here’s the thing: dogs aren’t robots.
 They’re living, breathing animals with instincts, emotions, and, most importantly, reactions.
 Just like us.
 Expecting Louie to go through life without reacting is as unrealistic as expecting myself to never flinch at a loud noise, never snap when I’m exhausted, or never look back to see who’s behind me when walking alone at night.

 Dogs have these same built-in survival responses connecting their brains and bodies.
 If something feels threatening or just really exciting, their brain says, “React!”
 That bodily reaction could be barking, lunging, growling, or even running away.
 It’s automatic and instinctual, not some stubborn refusal to “behave.”

-Even humans have involuntary reactions—your heart pounds when you get startled, you pull your hand back if you touch something hot, and let’s be honest, you’ve probably reacted to a stressful situation with a not-so-great attitude before.
+Even humans have involuntary reactions.
+Your heart pounds when you get startled, you pull your hand back if you touch something hot, and let’s be honest, you’ve probably reacted to a stressful situation with a not-so-great attitude before.
 So, if we can accept that we’re not always in control of our reactions, we need to extend the same understanding to our dogs.

 Take leash reactivity, for example.
 A dog barking and lunging at another dog isn’t choosing to be difficult.
 Maybe they’re afraid, maybe they’re frustrated, or maybe just overwhelmed by their environment.
 The goal isn’t to shut down the reaction but to help them learn a better way to handle it.
+And we can only do that once we can get them into a thinking frame of mind rather than a reacting one.

 1. Change How They Feel, Not Just How They Act